Kindly register to read further

 Occupation Permit – Option 1: An initial transfer of USD 50,000 should be made in the bank account of the company.

-For OP renewal, the company should generate a minimum gross income of MUR 4 million as from the third year of registration.
+For OP renewal, the company should generate a minimum annual turnover of MUR 5 million as from the sixth year of registration.

 Validity – 10 years renewable.